carpentries/carpentries.org/content/workshops/workshops-faq.md

 ### As an Instructor, will I still get credit for a workshop if the host cancelled?

 If you are scheduled to teach a Carpentries workshop and the host cancels, you will still receive credit for the workshop.
-If a workshop is scheduled and you have to resign from teaching, you will not receive credit for the workshop.
+If a workshop is scheduled and you have to withdraw from teaching, you will not receive credit for the workshop.

 ### How soon can I request a Carpentries workshop?